- Symptoms of a lung abscess are similar to symptoms of other lung conditions, including pneumonia and tuberculosis.

 A lung abscess is a bacterial infection that occurs in the lung tissue.
 The infection causes tissue to die, and pus collects in that space.
-A lung abscess can be challenging to treat.
-This condition can be life threatening.
+A lung abscess can be challenging to treat, and it can be life-threatening.

 Lung abscesses can be classified as primary or secondary.
 They develop from different strains of bacteria and have different causes.

-Primary abscesses often develop from lung infections, such as pneumonia.
-Secondary abscesses often develop because of other issues, such as obstructions, abnormalities of the lungs, foreign materials, or other infections.
+Primary abscesses often develop from lung infections such as pneumonia.
+Secondary abscesses often develop because of other issues, such as obstructions, abnormalities of the lungs, inhaling foreign materials, or other infections.

 The most noticeable symptom of a lung abscess is a productive cough.
 The contents that are coughed up may be bloody or pus-like, with a foul odor.

-To diagnose a lung abscess, your doctor will first assess your health history.
-He or she will review recent operations where anesthesia was used.
-If an abscess is suspected, your doctor will analyze the sputum, or pus.
-Your doctor might also use imaging tools, such as an X-ray or a CT scan, to look at where the infection is in the lungs and rule out other conditions, such as cancer or emphysema.
+To diagnose a lung abscess, your doctor will first look at your health history.
+Your doctor will review recent operations where anesthesia was used.
+If an abscess is suspected, your doctor will analyze the sputum or pus.
+Your doctor might also use imaging tools, such as an X-ray or CT scan, to look at where the infection is in the lungs and rule out other conditions, such as cancer or emphysema.
 For more serious infections, your doctor might perform a procedure to take a sample from the abscess.

-If your doctor thinks a foreign material has entered the lungs, he or she might insert a bronchoscope into the windpipe to locate it.
+If your doctor thinks foreign material has entered the lungs, he or she might insert an instrument called a bronchoscope into the windpipe to locate it.

 The primary treatment for a lung abscess is antibiotics.
-Long-term use of the medication might be necessary for up to six months.
-In addition, your doctor might suggest at-home treatments including deep breathing and drainage techniques.
+Long-term use of medication might be necessary, for up to six months.
+In addition, your doctor might suggest at-home treatments including deep breathing and mucus and sputum clearing techniques known as chest physiotherapy treatments (CPT).
 Lifestyle changes such as not smoking and drinking more fluids may also be suggested.

 In rare cases, a lung abscess can rupture.
 This is a serious medical concern.
 Another potential complication is infection spreading to other parts of the body.

 A lung abscess treated with antibiotics can heal without complications.
-People with suppressed immune systems, with underlying health conditions, or without access to healthcare are more susceptible to adverse outcomes.
-The condition can be fatal.
+People with suppressed immune systems, underlying health conditions, or without access to healthcare are more susceptible to adverse outcomes.